 The connection to the rules governing voluntary offers means, inter alia, that, according to section II.13, the terms and conditions of the cash offer may not be less favourable than the terms and conditions of a prior transaction carried out less than six months prior to the offer.
-This usually means that the buyer must offer the highest price which the buyer, or, where applicable, a party closely related to the buyer according to section I.3, paid for the relevant shares less than six months prior to the announcement of the offer.
+This usually means that the buyer must offer the highest price which the buyer, or, where applicable, a party closely related to the buyer according to section I.3, paid for the relevant shares less than six months prior to the offer.
 Sections II.14 and II.15 concerning side transactions and subsequent transactions also apply mutatis mutandis to mandatory offers.
 If an acquisition which triggers a mandatory offer requirement is subject to assessment by a competition authority and clearance for the acquisition is granted more than six months after the contract date, the value of the consideration in the prior transaction on the contract date continues to be the determining factor for the price under the offer.

 The percentage threshold for a mandatory offer may be attained or exceeded, inter alia, if warrants are exercised to subscribe for shares, or convertible securities are converted into shares.
+Such measures by the buyer should affect the terms and conditions of the resultant mandatory offer.
 Consequently, the second paragraph states that, in such cases, the consideration under the offer may not be less than the volume-weighted average price paid for the share concerned during the 20 trading days preceding the date of announcement that the percentage threshold for a mandatory offer has been attained or exceeded.
 However, if the buyer has acquired shares at an even higher price during the six-month period prior to the announcement of the offer, that price is the determining factor, and the terms and conditions must then be adjusted based on the terms and conditions of the prior transaction.